-BALTIMORE CITY WATER QUALITY REPORT FOR 2010
+BALTIMORE CITY WATER QUALITY REPORT FOR 2011

-In the year 2010, the City performed approximately 150,000 water quality analyses as part of a continuous effort to assure the water you drink meets or exceeds regulatory standards.
+In the year 2011, the City performed approximately 150,000 water quality analyses as part of a continuous effort to assure the water you drink meets or exceeds regulatory standards.
 The water is analyzed for over 90 different drinking water contaminants.
 A summary of the finished water quality results is provided below.
 The data represents the most recent testing done in accordance with the requirements of EPA's Water Testing Regulations and were the only regulated substances found in your drinking water.
 Baltimore City's excellent drinking water meets or exceeds all these standards.

 TERMS AND ABBREVIATIONS - What They Mean in Plain English Term / Abbreviation Definition What it Means PPM Parts per million 1 ppm is the same as one drop in 10 gallons of water.
 PPB Parts per billion 1 ppb is the same as one drop in 10,000 gallons of water.
 HLD Highest Level Detected Same as defined.
 MCL Maximum Contaminant Level The highest level of a contaminant allowed by health regulations established by the Environmental Protection Agency.
 MCLG Maximum Contaminant Level Goal Health related goals.
 The MCL is set as close to this "goal" as possible but with consideration to achievability and cost.
 NTU Nephelometric Turbidity Units Units of measurement used to report the level of turbidity or "cloudiness" in the water.
-AL Action Level If the "Action Level" for a particular contaminant is exceeded, a response that may include additional treatment steps and/or public education may have to be initiated by the water system. π Treatment Technique A "Treatment Technique" is a required process that is intended to reduce the amount of a specific contaminant in drinking water. pCi/L picoCuries per Liter A measure of the level of radioactivity in the water.
+AL Action Level If the "Action Level" for a particular contaminant is exceeded, a response that may include additional treatment steps and/or public education may have to be initiated by the water system. Π Treatment Technique A "Treatment Technique" is a required process that is intended to reduce the amount of a specific contaminant in drinking water. pCi/L picoCuries per Liter A measure of the level of radioactivity in the water.
 TURBIDITY Relates to a condition where suspended particles are present in the water.
 Turbidity measurements are a way to describe the level of "cloudiness" of the water.
 TOTAL/FECAL COLIFORMS Indicator Bacteria Type of bacteriological tests routinely used to determine if contamination has occurred in a drinking water system.
 MRDL Maximum Residual Disinfectant Level Disinfectant level beyond which some people may experience irritating effects.
 Based on running annual average of monthly averages of distribution system samples computed quarterly.

-MICROBIOLOGICAL C MICROBIOLOGICAL CONTAMINANTS SUBSTANCE MCLG MCL ASHBURTON PLANT MONTEBELLO PLANTS MAJOR SOURCES TOTAL COLIFORMS TOTAL COLIFORMS 0 The presence of coliform bacteria in more than 5% of monthly samples will exceed the MCL.
-Highest monthly percentage of positive samples: 0% Highest monthly percentage of positive samples: 0% Naturally present in the environment.
-FECAL COLIFORMS and E. COLI Highest monthly percentage of positive samples: 0% Highest monthly percentage of positive samples: 0% Human and animal fecal waste.
+MICROBIOLOGICAL CONTAMINANTS SUBSTANCE MCLG MCL ASHBURTON PLANT MONTEBELLO PLANTS MAJOR SOURCES TOTAL COLIFORMS 0 The presence of coliform bacteria in more than 5% of monthly samples will exceed the MCL.
+Highest monthly percentage of positive samples: 0% Highest monthly percentage of positive samples: 0.25% Naturally present in the environment.
+FECAL COLIFORMS and E. COLI 0 A routine sample and a repeat sample are total coliform positive, and one is also fecal coliform or E. Coli positive.
+Highest monthly percentage of positive samples: 0% Highest monthly percentage of positive samples: 0.25% Not a violation.
+All repeat samples were negative.
+Human and animal fecal waste.

 TURBIDITY SUBSTANCE MCLG MCL ASHBURTON PLANT MONTEBELLO PLANTS MAJOR SOURCES TURBIDITY 1 None Treatment Technique (TT) HLD LOWEST % HLD LOWEST % Soil run-off.
-Filtration 0.07 NTU 100 0.26 NTU 100
+Filtration 0.09 NTU 100 1.0 NTU 99.9

 ^{1.} Turbidity cannot exceed 1 NTU and must be less than or equal to 0.3 NTU in at least 95% of measurements taken each month.
 Lowest % is the lowest percentage of monthly filtered water turbidity samples less than 0.3 NTU.
+Turbidity elevated due to Tropical Storm Lee.